KenticoDevTrev/xperience-page-builder-utilities/README.md

    }
    ```

-   - _Note_: This extension method comes from the `XperienceCommunity.PageBuilderUtilities` package, above, which is a dependency of `XperienceCommunity.PageBuilderTagHelpers`
+   - _Note_: This extension method comes from the `XperienceCommunity.DevTools.PageBuilderUtilities` package, above, which is a dependency of `XperienceCommunity.DevTools.PageBuilderTagHelpers`

 1. Include the [tag helper assembly name](https://docs.microsoft.com/en-US/aspnet/core/mvc/views/tag-helpers/intro?view=aspnetcore-5.0#addtaghelper-makes-tag-helpers-available) in the `~/Views/_ViewImports.cshtml`